ellenc0297/sep10-freedom-project/blog/entry02.md

 The primary technologies I search for Hardware Technologies is 3D printing and Circut Electricty.
 People can use 3D print for anything that they wanted to print, for Circut Electricty it can be a toy to help kids do a little creativity with the circut.

-## 3D Printing
+### 3D Printing

 3D printing is a process that creates three-dimensional objects using a digital design using machine, it can be involved by hardware and software technologies.
-But when I saw some video online about 3D printing, I think it can be connected to toys, so I decided to do some research.
+But when I saw some video online about 3D printing, I think it can be connected to toys, so I decided to do some research about 3D printing, I found a website [Toy Box Webiste](https://toybox.com/) that help allows kids to choose a design of their own toy to look like.

-## Electricty Circut
+### Electricty Circut

 Electricty Circut can be used for puzzles or toys.
 It can help kids play around with the circut and develop new skills using the [Electricty Circut](https://assets.puzzlefactory.com/puzzle/316/621/original.jpg), this is an example gave me ideas of toys, but this an example of a puzzles from electricty because puzzles are usually are just about trails and error, which can be good for the kids to play around with.

+##

 ## Engineering Design Process